 - When one fruit is harvested, 2 or 3 more are produced

 - ±1,100 seeds/oz

-Introduced in 1924 by Joseph Harris Co. of Coldwater, New York.
-In the words of the introducer, “The remarkable thing about this new cucumber is its wonderful productiveness.
+This variety was introduced in 1924 by Joseph Harris Company of Coldwater, New York, with the claim that “the remarkable thing about this new cucumber is its wonderful productiveness.
 For every pickle that is cut off, two or three more are produced.”
-Very early pickling type.
-Green 6" long fruits are symmetrical, smooth, and uniform.
+Gardeners today love not only its productivity but also its crisp and juicy texture and melon-like taste.
+A very early pickling type, this variety bears fruits that are best for canning or fresh eating when 4-5" long.
+Early- to mid-season maturity.
 50-60 days. ±1,100 seeds/oz.

 Thin: To 3-4 Plants